 (1) In this section —

-“amending provision” means a provision of this Act;
+amending provision means a provision of this Act;

-“commencement” means the commencement of this section;
+commencement means the commencement of this section;

-“specified” means specified or described in the regulations;
+specified means specified or described in the regulations;

-“transitional matter” means a matter that needs to be dealt with for the purpose of effecting the transition from the Mining Act 1978 as in force before an amending provision comes into operation to that Act as in force after the amending provision comes into operation, and includes a savings or application matter.
+transitional matter means a matter that needs to be dealt with for the purpose of effecting the transition from the Mining Act 1978 as in force before an amending provision comes into operation to that Act as in force after the amending provision comes into operation, and includes a savings or application matter.

 (2) If there is no sufficient provision in this Act for dealing with a transitional matter, regulations may be made under the Mining Act 1978 prescribing all matters that are required, necessary or convenient to be prescribed in relation to the transitional matter.